The Atheist Bible, CC-BY Fabian M. Suchanek

 American science writer Marshall Brain imagines how a society without religion could look15.
 His central message is that once the belief in the supernatural is removed from a society, we can concentrate on the here and now.
 There is no need to spend time worshiping some mythological beings and no need to organize our lives around some rules these beings purportedly gave us.
 We can focus our attention on humanity, on the needy, on science, on education, on the environment, and on cherishing the good things we already have.

 Of course, we do not have to wait until all people are atheists in order to begin with this endeavor.
-Already now, Humanism calls us to work towards the implementation of universal Human Rights for everybody, towards developing our laws and governments by democratic means, towards giving more freedom to more people, towards learning more about nature through the use of science, towards searching truth and teaching it , and, ultimately, towards making life better for more people.
+Already now, Humanism calls us to work towards the implementation of Human Rights for everybody, towards developing our laws and governments by democratic means, towards giving more freedom to more people, towards learning more about nature through the use of science, towards seeking truth and teaching it, and, ultimately, towards making life better for more people.

 Interestingly, religiousness is negatively correlated with these goals: Prosperity, social stability, education, scientific progress, and happiness generally correlate with less religiousness — at least at the global level16.
 Thus, if we work towards these goals, religion may yet disappear by itself.